aybruhm/django-sotp/README.md

-# getOTP 🔐
+# getSOTP 🔐

-Get a one time password to authenticate your user!
+Get a secured one time password to authenticate your user!